Sêr Cymru II

 MSCA COFUND (H2020)

-The programme is part of the Office of the Chief Scientific Adviser for Wales' strategy to increase research capacity in STEMM (Science, Technology, Engineering, Mathematics and Medicine) related subjects.
+The programme is part of the Welsh Government Office for Science strategy to increase research capacity in STEMM (Science, Technology, Engineering, Mathematics and Medicine) related subjects.
 The programme is also open to researchers working in relevant areas of applied social science.

 The programme is designed to attract the highest calibre candidates to work in excellent research groups in Welsh universities

 Fellowships are normally be 3 years in duration and can involve collaboration with relevant commercial or third sector organisations.

 Sêr Cymru II is only part funded by the European Commission (either WEFO or H2020), and Welsh Government and the Higher Education Funding Council for Wales (HEFCW), therefore it is vital that applicants contact their potential host institution (who will be providing the rest of the match funding) as soon as possible to discuss their proposed project before submitting an application.